 WEEK FOUR: PRACTICE IT

-Growth mindset is all about effort, so what better way to teach it than through practice, practice, practice?
+Having a growth mindset is all about effort, so what better way to teach it than through practice, practice, practice?

 Step 1: Praise for a Growth Mindset